-8. AIS PREVENTION: POLICY DEVELOPMENT/ADVOCACY
+8. AIS PREVENTION: POLICY DEVELOPMENT/ADVOCACY - Not approved at this time.
+Lobbying question sent to BCWMC Administrative Services Committee

 Advocating for and/or assisting with policy changes or ordinance development at the local or state level.

 Recommendation: The committee doesn't recommend Commission involvement at this time.
 The committee did direct the Administrator to determine if the Commission could be a member of the Minnesota Lakes and Rivers Advocates due their lobbying efforts on AIS at the legislature.
 Upon review, the Administrator/Legal Counsel determined the Commission cannot be an actual member of the organization.
 However, the committee suggested that the organization's newsletter could be distributed or posted with BCWMC materials.